The Washington Wing Flight Academy is for members of Washington and Oregon Wings only.

 Some class materials will be provided for students (handouts, etc.).
 Students must sign out any provided books and the books must be returned at the end of the Academy.
 However, students will need to bring a pen, paper, binder, and leadership texts, and durable water bottle/canteen/hydration pouch in order to participate fully in classroom activities.
 A packing list has been included, please find and use it at your discretion.
 The Cadet Commander or Flight Instructors may ask you to bring additional items in order to meet their specific training needs.

-Parents are encouraged to attend the Graduation Ceremony on 4 August, at 12:00 PM, at Camp Boucher in Lindner Hall.
-Students are permitted to leave with their parents upon completion of the ~30 min ceremony.
+Parents are encouraged to attend the Graduation Ceremony on Saturday 28 July, at 11:00 AM, at Camp Boucher in Lindner Hall.
+Students and staff will not be permitted to leave until the facility is clean and in order and inspected by the facility manager.

 Code of Conduct:

 Download, read, and sign Rules on Conduct Form found on the "tabs" of this page, and send to Project Officer.

 First and foremost, Members are expected to abide by the CAP Honor Code which has been adopted from the US Air Force Academy: "We Will Not Lie, Steal or Cheat, Nor Tolerate Among Us Anyone Who Does."